Rubbing iron skin - causes, symptoms and tips

 • How do I recognize chafing skin?

-• What can I do against chafed skin?
+• What can I do about chafed skin?
 4 tips for smooth and soft skin

 What is chafing skin?
 Keratosis Pilaris - The permanent goose bumps